 b.
 Holly went to the library but she borrowed a book.

-The in (2) first invite the reader to rely on their world knowledge to establish what events are likely to be mentioned in conjunction “Holly went to the library” and second, they inform the whether or not these commonly agreed events will be realised .
+The discourse connectives in (2) first invite the reader to rely on their world knowledge to establish what events are likely to be mentioned in conjunction with “Holly went to the library” and, second, they inform the addressee whether or not these commonly agreed events will be realised after the connective.
 Consequently, the reader is able to narrow down the direction that the discourse is going to take following a given connective (Anscombre & Ducrot, 1989; Fraser, 1996).

-We see how D impact a psychological representation of discourse by calling on world knowledge and assessment of the conversational context. studying the processing of to understand how humans psychologically represent complex relations between the various elements language a good case study for the processing of pragmatic meaning.
-These two will be central to this chapter.
+We see how these DCs impact an addressee’s psychological representation of discourse by calling on their world knowledge and their assessment of the conversational context.
+It follows that studying the processing of connectives a) provides insights into understanding how humans psychologically represent complex relations between the various elements provided by language, and; b) makes for a good case study for the processing of a discourse marker’s pragmatic meaning (and especially because connectives can be readily compared across similar contexts, making them serviceable to experimental investigations).
+These two features of DCs will be central to this chapter.

-In what follows we will how in the psycholinguistic literature.
-We will then turn to studies on how D are integrated to discourse processing.
-This latter section will lead us to draw a between D and logical connectors.
-Building onto this parallel, the last part of this chapter will be dedicated to introducing a novel psycholinguistic approach to D that we will illustrate with some preliminary results.
+In what follows, we will review how connectives have been investigated in the psycholinguistic literature.
+We will then turn to studies on how DCs are integrated into discourse processing.
+This latter section will lead us to draw a comparison between DCs and logical connectors.
+Building onto this parallel, the last part of this chapter will be dedicated to introducing a novel psycholinguistic approach to DC that we will illustrate with some preliminary results.

 State of the art

-Dunderstand and classify the processing of discourse relations
+Discourse connectives as models for understanding and classifying the processing of discourse relations

-discourse processing
+Experimentation and discourse processing

-have been at the centre of many experimental investigations on the cognitive representation.
-In the 90s, Millis and Just (1994) relied on DC to formulate their delayed-integration theory of discourse processing.
-They observed that in two-clause long discourse, participants required more time to integrate the second clause (3b) if it had been introduced by a DC.
-Meanwhile they also observed shorter reading times at the end of the first clause (3a) in the DC condition relative to clauses not connected with because.
+Discourse connectives have been at the centre of many experimental investigations on the cognitive representation of discourse.
+In the 90s, Millis and Just (1994) relied on DCs to formulate their delayed-integration theory of discourse processing.
+They observed that in two-clause long discourses, participants required more time to integrate the second clause (3b) if it had been introduced by a DC.
+Meanwhile they also observed shorter reading times at the end of the first clause (3a) in the DC condition relative to clauses not connected with ‘because’.
 This led them to argue that, in the presence of a DC, the integration of the first clause is paused upon processing the DC and delayed until the end of the second clause where the two clauses can finally be integrated in communion.

 a.
 The elderly parents toasted their only daughter at the party [because].